Dragoon-Lab/LaitsV3/documentation/sessions.md

 the existing problems, or, if they are in author mode, they may choose a new problem name.

-## Student graph Selection ##

-The server script `student_graphs.php` retrieves all matching student solution graphs available in the `autosave_table`.
-It is called using the GET method with arguments:  section, problem, and (optionally) author.
-It returns list of user, author pairs (in json or xml format).

 ## Student Mode ##

 In this mode the user only modifies the student graph.
 This mode